MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTenantDialPlan.md

 ```

 ### -Description
-The Description parameter describes the tenant dial plan - what it's for, what type of user it applies to, and any other information that helps to identify the purpose of the tenant dial plan.
+The Description parameter describes the tenant dial plan - what it's for, what type of user it applies to and any other information that helps to identify the purpose of the tenant dial plan.
 Maximum characters: 512.

 ```yaml